 Countywide, 1,803 persons were counted with the largest number counted in the city of Santa Barbara.
 The count includes 1,133 persons experiencing unsheltered homelessness and 670 persons living in emergency shelters or transitional housing.
 In 2017, the official PIT count was 1,860.
 There was a notable shift between sheltered and unsheltered persons between 2017 and 2019.

 To learn more about, local efforts and planning to address homelessness, the Phase 1 Community Action Plan to Address Homelessness is available HERE.

 - HCD invites public comments on Substantial Amendments to the HOME Consortium and CDBG Urban County Partnership's FY 2018-19 Annual Action Plan.
-The draft FY 2018-19 Action Plan Amendment includes up to $100,000 to be used for disaster recovery to the Salvation Army for direct assistance to persons affected by the Thomas Fire and Montecito debris flow disasters for such items as food, clothing, housing, utilities or other basic daily needs.
-The Amendment will be considered by the County Board of Supervisors at a public hearing on April 9, 2019.
+The draft FY 2018-19 Action Plan Amendment includes up to $70,000 to be used by General Services for ADA site improvements at the Behavioral Wellness mental health facility in Santa Maria.
+The Amendment will be considered by the County Board of Supervisors at a public hearing on May 7, 2019.
 Written comments may be submitted to County CSD, 123 E. Anapamu St, Suite 217, Santa Barbara, CA 93101, via facsimile at (805) 560-1091, or e-mailed to HCD@co.santa-barbara.ca.us.